GabeScott/standard-works-vault/General Conference/2011 April - Finding Joy through Loving Service.md

 Through our heartfelt kindness and service, we can make friends with those whom we serve.
 From these friendships come better understanding of our devotion to the gospel and a desire to learn more about us.

-My good friend Elder Joseph B. Wirthlin talked of the power of this principle when he said: “Kindness is the essence of greatness. ...
-[It] is a passport that opens doors and fashions friends.
-It softens hearts and molds relationships that can last lifetimes” (“The Virtue of Kindness,” Liahona and Ensign, May 2005, 26).
+My good friend Elder Joseph B. Wirthlin talked of the power of this principle when he said: “Kindness is the essence of greatness. … \[It\] is a passport that opens doors and fashions friends.
+It softens hearts and molds relationships that can last lifetimes” (in Conference Report, Apr.
+2005, 27; or *Ensign,* May 2005, 26).

 Another way we can serve Heavenly Father’s children is through missionary service—not only as full-time missionaries but also as friends and neighbors.
 The future growth of the Church will not happen through just knocking on strangers’ doors.
-It will happen when the members, along with our missionaries, filled with the love of God and Christ discern needs and respond to those needs in the spirit of charitable service.
+It will happen when the members, along with our missionaries, filled with the love of God and Christ, discern needs and respond to those needs in the spirit of charitable service.

 When we do this, brothers and sisters, the honest in heart will feel our sincerity and our love.
 Many will want to know more about us.
 Then and only then will the Church expand to fill all of the earth.
 This cannot be accomplished by missionaries alone but requires the interest and service of every member.

 In all of our service, we need to be sensitive to the promptings of the Holy Ghost.
 The still, small voice will let us know who needs our help and what we can do to help them.

-President Spencer W. Kimball said: “It is vital that we serve each other in the kingdom. ...
-So often, our acts of service consist of simple encouragement or of giving ... help with mundane tasks, but what glorious consequences can flow ... from small but deliberate deeds!”
-(Teachings of Presidents of the Church: Spencer W. Kimball [2006], 82).
+President Spencer W. Kimball said: “It is vital that we serve each other in the kingdom. … So often, our acts of service consist of simple encouragement or of giving … help with mundane tasks, but what glorious consequences can flow … from small but deliberate deeds!” (*Teachings of Presidents of the Church: Spencer W. Kimball* \[2006\], 82).

 And President Thomas S. Monson has counseled:

-“The needs of others are ever present, and each of us can do something to help someone.
+“The needs of others are ever present, and each of us can do something to help someone. …

-“...
-Unless we lose ourselves in service to others, there is little purpose to our own lives” (“What Have I Done for Someone Today?”
-Liahona and Ensign, Nov.
+“… Unless we lose ourselves in service to others, there is little purpose to our own lives” (in Conference Report, Oct.
+2009, 83; or *Ensign,* Nov.
 2009, 85).

-Brothers and sisters, may I reemphasize that the most important attribute of Heavenly Father and of His Beloved Son that we should desire and seek to possess within our lives is the gift of charity, “the pure love of Christ” (Moroni 7:47).
+Brothers and sisters, may I reemphasize that the most important attribute of Heavenly Father and of His Beloved Son that we should desire and seek to possess within our lives is the gift of charity, “the pure love of Christ” ([[Moroni 7.47|Moroni 7:47]]).
 From this gift springs our capacity to love and to serve others as the Savior did.

-The prophet Mormon taught us the supreme importance of this gift and told us how we can receive it: “Wherefore, my beloved brethren, pray unto the Father with all the energy of heart, that ye may be filled with this love, which he hath bestowed upon all who are true followers of his Son, Jesus Christ; that ye may become the sons of God; that when he shall appear we shall be like him, for we shall see him as he is; that we may have this hope; that we may be purified even as he is pure” (Moroni 7:48).
+The prophet Mormon taught us the supreme importance of this gift and told us how we can receive it: “Wherefore, my beloved brethren, pray unto the Father with all the energy of heart, that ye may be filled with this love, which he hath bestowed upon all who are true followers of his Son, Jesus Christ; that ye may become the sons of God; that when he shall appear we shall be like him, for we shall see him as he is; that we may have this hope; that we may be purified even as he is pure” ([[Moroni 7.48|Moroni 7:48]]).

 Great things are wrought through simple and small things.
 Like the small flecks of gold that accumulate over time into a large treasure, our small and simple acts of kindness and service will accumulate into a life filled with love for Heavenly Father, devotion to the work of the Lord Jesus Christ, and a sense of peace and joy each time we reach out to one another.

 As we approach the Easter season, may we show our love and appreciation for the Savior’s atoning sacrifice through our simple, compassionate acts of service to our brothers and sisters at home, at church, and in our communities.
 For this I humbly pray in the name of Jesus Christ, amen.